Visas for Visitors & Employees

 Visitors fall into a variety of nonimmigrant visa categories that vary according to reason for visit, home country, or length of visit.

-- Short-term visitors: Staying less than 90 days, these visitors may qualify for a B-1 Visitor Visa or a WB Visa Waiver.
+- B-1/WB visitors: Staying less than 90 days, these visitors may qualify for a B-1 Visitor Visa or a WB Visa Waiver.

 - J-1 visitors: Professors, researchers, short-term scholars, and student interns in the J-1 Exchange Visitor category have a maximum stay of five years.